 But the 8.3 5G is still an excellent choice for those cameras, the Snapdragon 765G processor, and that all-too-elusive-nowadays microSD card slot, not to mention its 4,500mAh battery.

 The phone runs Android One, with 2022 being the last year it will receive a major system update, though security updates will continue until 2023.
 HMD Global has a reputation for rolling out updates in a timely fashion, so you won't have to wait around for the latest updates.

 You might prefer to pick up one of the best cheap phones from today, rather than something that was top of the line a year or more ago.
 There are pros and cons to this approach, so it depends on what you value most.
 Let’s dig into the argument a little, but bear in mind that we’re talking generally here, so there will be exceptions to some of what we’re about to say.

-Where new midrange or budget phones tend to offer an advantage is in battery life, partly because of greater capacity and partly because of greater efficiency.
-You’ll get better customer support, in theory at least, with newer phones.
-Because storage and RAM have trended upwards quite dramatically, there’s also a good chance that recent midrange and even budget phones will have more storage and RAM than older flagships.
+A big plus to current cheaper phone models is that their batteries tend to last longer.
+This is partly because of greater capacity and partly because of greater efficiency.
+You’ll get more improved customer support, in theory at least, with newer phones, and likely a longer promise for software and security updates too.
+Since storage and RAM have trended upwards drastically, recent midrange and even budget phones will likely have more storage and RAM than older flagships.

-- The best Android phones for 2019
+- The best phones for kids in 2023

 - The best rugged smartphones for 2023